- Professor of Media and CommunicationDepartment of Theatre, Film and Television Studies - Teaching And Research

 I have examined a number of PhD theses in areas including public service broadcasting, Welsh language journalism, local radio in England, representations of Wales in documentary and interactive television drama.
 I would be interested to hear from any potential research students wishing to explore any aspect of media history/policy or issues surrounding media and national identity.

-I teach in the areas of media history, media policy, the media and politics, and documentary film history.
+I teach in the areas of media history, media policy, media and politics, the political economy of the media, media archives, and documentary film history.